 This past fall, I activated an idea a friend had suggested.
 Do a photo shoot at the local nursing home.

-After attending IPS and learning many new things, I wanted to do some photo shoots and apply what I had learned.
+IPS and learning many new things, I wanted to do some photo shoots and apply what I had learned.

 One of the ways I could do that was through portraiture.